 The 11th meeting of the Brussels Dialogue on Climate Diplomacy was held in the form of an international seminar organised by EDRC with the Belgian Federal Public Service of Foreign Affairs.

 Addressing the Climate and Security nexus is one of Belgium’s priorities for its 2019-2020 mandate as an elected member of the United Nations Security Council.
 Climate Change is a threat multiplier that is already having major impacts on international peace and security.

 Recently more and more scientific research is aimed at mitigation alternatives through deliberate and large-scale intervention in the Earth's climate system or “geoengineering”, for example through solar radiation modification.

-The Belgian Federal Public Service of Foreign Affairs has partnered with Environment and Development Resource Center (EDRC) to organize a seminar that takes stock of current academic thinking on the security implications of these unprecedented techniques.
+The Belgian Federal Public Service of Foreign Affairs partnered with Environment and Development Resource Center (EDRC) to organize a seminar that took stock of current academic thinking on the security implications of these unprecedented techniques.

-In addition, the event will address the frameworks for governing geoengineering from both a security and climate perspective.
+In addition, the event addressed the frameworks for governing geoengineering from both a security and climate perspective.
 The aim is to gather stakeholders from different backgrounds to stimulate an open exchange of ideas, to raise awareness and to contribute to further policy development.

 Image: NASA Earth Observatory